Th3M1k3y/camviewer/README.md

 To be able to detect stalled streams, and restart them, this script must be run as root.

+The start of this little project, was [this thread](https://community.ubnt.com/t5/UniFi-Video/Tutorial-Raspberry-Pi-3-RTSP-Stream-Viewer/m-p/1536448) on the Ubnt forum, and inspired by [this repository](https://github.com/Anonymousdog/displaycameras), which can also cycle through the streams, check it out if you need such functions.

 ## Dependencies
 This is developed and tested on a Raspberry Pi 3b+, and this is what this documentation is expecting to be used.